mgutz/logxi/README.md

 func main() {
     // use default logger
-    if log.IsInfo() {
+    who := "mario"
-        log.Info("Hello", "name", "mario")
+    log.Info("Hello", "who", who)
-    }

-    // create a logger for your package, assigning a unique
+    // create a logger with a unique identifier which
-    // name which can be enabled from environment variables logger = log.New("pkg")
+    // can be enabled from environment variables logger = log.New("pkg")

     // specify a writer